 M.S.
 National Security and Strategic Studies, Naval War College, Newport, R.I.

-Additional leadership assignments during his naval service include commanding officer of HSL-37 and air boss on USS BELLEAU WOOD (LHA 3).
-Don assumed duties as the ship’s executive officer during combat deployment and served in that capacity for 14 months.
-Other fleet assignments include HSL-45, HSL-43, and HSL-51.
-Staff tours included Joint Chiefs of Staff Intern, J4, Logistics Directorate at the Pentagon; Flag Aide to the Commander, United States Pacific Fleet; and executive assistant on OPNAV staff for N882, N88 and N8F.
+Additional leadership assignments during his naval service include Executive Officer on USS BELLEAU WOOD (LHA 3) and Commanding Officer of HSL-37.
+Other fleet assignments include HSL-45, HSL-43, and HSL-51, Joint Chiefs of Staff, Flag Aide and Executive Assistant on OPNAV staff for N882, N88 and N8F.